MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-evaluate-capacity.md

   },
 ```

-Since each compute node has its own thread pool for R shells, configuring multiple compute nodes means that more pooled R shells will be available to your users.
+Since each compute node has its own thread pool for R shells, configuring multiple compute nodes means that more pooled R shells are available to your users.

 **To update the thread pool:**